Laboratory exercise 6

 Throwable – methods

-- printStackTrace() - prints exception class, message and the error stack of the whole chain of method calls.
+- The printStackTrace() method prints the exception class, the message and the error stack and the stack of the entire chain of called methods, along with the entire chain of nested exceptions.

 try{